-The Shreveport Water Works Museum is partnering with the Red River Valley Railroad Historical Society to offer historic railroad artifacts from the north Louisiana area as exhibits located in one of the auxiliary buildings on site.
+The Shreveport Water Works Museum is partnering with the Shreveport Railroad Museum to offer historic railroad artifacts from the north Louisiana area as exhibits located in one of the auxiliary buildings on site.
 The railroad museum building was opened in 2013 and has provided a look into the historic use of steam for transportation to complement the big stationary steam pumping engines in the main building.
 A favorite display in the railroad museum, particularly for the youngsters, is a working HO-scale model railroad depicting downtown Shreveport in the 1960’s.

 The society has collected a large inventory of railroad material and owns several items of rolling stock including steam locomotive 1140, a diesel switch engine, caboose, coach, baggage car, dining car and motor car.